More than 1,000 in EBR without power due to outages

 The company said the outages are due to thunderstorms and high winds that are moving through the area.

 There are 1,057 customers in Ascension Parish without electricity.
 The first outage was reported before 1 a.m.
-Power is expected to be restored around 10 a.m. for some customers and by noon for others.
+Power is expected to be restored around noon.
 In Baton Rouge, Entergy says more than 700 are without power.
-That outage was reported around 6 a.m. and power is expected to be restored by 10 a.m.
+That outage was reported around 6 a.m. and power is expected to be restored by 1 p.m.

 There are also more than 480 in Livingston Parish and more than 2,700 in Tanigpahoa Parish without power.